Skip To Main Content

 3. Zepbound (tirzepatide) injection Right

-4. What is the incidence of pancreatitis associated with Zepbound® (tirzepatide)?
+4. Has pancreatitis been reported with Zepbound® (tirzepatide)?

 Search Zepbound (type in keywords)